Let’s get one thing straight.

 Often you may be asked for advice by your INFP partner.

 You will think about it in a considered and deep way, as INTJs are prone to doing.

-You’ll then offer your advice to your INFP partner only for them to dismiss it out of hand.
+You’ll then offer your advice to your INFP personality type partner, only for them to dismiss it out of hand.

 I often have to remind myself that this is just how INFPs are.

-Remember also that INFPs are remarkable listeners and they listen to you in such a way that you feel like you could tell them anything and everything without feeling judged by them.
+Remember also that INFPs are remarkable listeners who listen to you so that you feel like you could tell them anything and everything without feeling judged by them.

-This is an incredibly rare attribute and it might go some way to compensating for some of the rampant emotionalism that can accompany INTJ INFP relationships.
+This is an incredibly rare attribute, and it might go some way to compensate for some of the rampant emotionalism that can accompany INFP INTJ relationships.